onkarbk/onkarbk/README.md

 - 🔭 I’m currently working on [Twitter-Clone](https://github.com/onkarbk/twitter-clone)

-- 🌱 I’m currently learning Machine Learning and Data Science
+- 🌱 I’m interested in building robust scalable products

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ In the next five years I hope to learn everything there is about product development and transition towards product management.

 </td><td valign="top" width="50%">